 Of all the items on the list, I only had the third one, sadly I didn’t get any reply on all my applications except one.
 Here, I applied for an intern architect position which I shouldn’t have because I am not yet CACB certified (to know what CACB means read my previous post).
 The response went thus:

 Thank you for your interest in XXXX Office!
 We have reviewed your application and have decided not to proceed with your candidacy for the Intern Architect opportunity at this time.

 We will keep your resume on file and will reach out if something else comes up that is a better match for you.

 Towards the end of June, I decided I would have to begin building my resume to meet all the aforementioned requirements.
-Luckily, an architect friend of mine informed me of an architectural firm in Calgary that accepts foreign trained architecture graduate and gives them the opportunity to undergo a 1-month training internship.
+Luckily, an architect friend of mine informed me of an architectural firm in Calgary that accepts foreign-trained architecture graduates and gives them the opportunity to undergo a 1-month training internship.
 He told me to check LinkedIn.

-Of course, I jumped on LinkedIn and search out the firm.
+I jumped on LinkedIn and search for the firm.
 Their name is FarMor Architecture.
 I read through their page and came across the advert requesting foreign-trained architecture graduates.
 It reads:

 Free Training for Newcomer Architects

 We have been offering free training at our practice to newcomer architects who can not get into our industry due to lack of Canadian experience.
 We offer one month of free training, teaching trainees the Alberta Building Code 2014, construction drawings in the first two weeks and get them to redraw a previously completed project.
 We don’t get the trainees to work on any revenue-generating projects for us, walking them through an accessible apartment building.
 Most trainees find jobs afterwards.
 We hope this can be something that other architecture firms can offer so that we collectively raise the bar.